 Both were learned and so, both can be unlearned and replaced with a better one.

 Whether it is as simple as starting a morning meditation practice, an exercise routine or preventing yourself from sabotaging new career opportunities or romantic relationships coming your way, you have to be vigilant about the stories rising up that get in your way.

 Do not expect to be successful the first time out.
 Behavioural change takes effort and time and calling yourself a failure at the start does nothing to help you set up this new life you are after.

 Seriously, you have years practicing this sabotaging belief or bad habit.
-It will take a few tries and some effort to rid yourself of the old one and get a new one to stick.
+It will take more than a few consistent tries and a lot of effort to rid yourself of the old one and get a new one to stick.
 So exercise a little self-compassion.
 It’s a process!